kdy304g/HackingPredatorPreyDynamics/reports/final_report.md

 1. Move randomly to an adjacent cell and decrease energy
 2. If on the same cell as one or more sheep, then eat a sheep and increase energy (eaten sheep dies)
 3. If energy < 0 then die
-4. With certain, probability reporduce
+4. With certain, probability reproduce

 *Sheep rules* </br>
 1. Move randomly to an adjacent cell